Posted in Blog, Facilitation, Influencing people, Lead, Lead Your Team by Jo North

-Listening Skills for Facilitators
+Why Listening Skills are Important for Facilitators

 My perspective and belief is that our role as facilitators is to provide the service of putting the brilliant minds in the virtual or physical room to work, to access and leverage their collective wisdom.
 We create the structure, environment, process and support for people to come together to learn, co-create solutions to problems and opportunities and connect.